 Your performance is important to our Company.
 We are not a large organization and believe informal reviews are best suited for our work.
 Your supervisor or higher level manager will normally review your job progress within our Company on a periodic basis during the first year of your employment.
-These reviews will ordinarily be verbal only, but may be in writing if warranted.

 Performance reviews are designed to provide a basis for better understanding between you and the Company, with respect to your job performance, potential and development within the Company.
 Please understand, however, that a positive performance review does not guarantee an increase in salary, a promotion or continued employment as compensation increases and the terms and conditions of employment, including job assignments, transfers, promotions and demotions, are determined by and at the discretion of the Company.
-New employees will be reviewed (generally orally) at the end of their introductory period.
+New employees should be reviewed at the end of their introductory period.